 As vice president for Evangelism for ASI Lake Union, O’Carey sees her role as one of inspiration and encouragement, helping members find the tools and opportunities to share the gospel with anyone with whom they come into contact.

-“I know a little something about Divine appointments,” she says with a laugh, “so I suggested to the ASI Lake Union Board that we send a book called Divine Appointments, by Dr. Tom Evans, to each ASI member to help them stay ministry-focused even during COVID.
+“I know a little something about Divine appointments,” she says with a laugh, “so I’m sending a book called Divine Appointments, by Dr. Tom Evans, to each ASI member to help them stay ministry-focused even during COVID.
 Whenever we find tools to help, we share them.
 I know from personal experience the joy of praying for Divine appointments and then seeing the Holy Spirit work on people’s hearts.
 Nothing is better than being in the center of God’s will, moment by moment.”

 One of those receiving that book is Debbie Young, an oncological nurse navigator in Ypsilanti, Michigan, who spends her days walking patients through one of the darkest valleys of their lives, setting up medical tests and meetings with specialists, and providing logistical support for families.

 “I’m a nurse because God deemed it so,” she says confidently.
 “Considering all of the opportunities I’ve had here to share and talk about Jesus, my being here is very clearly a Divine appointment.”